caksoylar/keymap-drawer/README.md

 - Bootstrap the YAML representation by automatically parsing QMK or ZMK keymap files
 - Arbitrary physical keyboard layouts (with rotated keys!) supported, along with parametrized ortho layouts
 - Both parsing and drawing are customizable with a config file, see ["Customization" section](#customization)
-- Custom glyph support: render custom svg icons and not just unicode text
+- Custom glyph support: render custom SVG icons and not just unicode text

 See examples in [the live web demo](https://caksoylar.github.io/keymap-drawer) for example inputs and outputs.